stardot/beebasm/README.md

 ## 9. VERSION HISTORY
 ```
 ??/??/????
 1.10  Documented "$" and "%" as literal prefixes (thanks to
-                  cardboardguru76) for pointing this out
+                  cardboardguru76 for pointing this out)
+		  Fixed silently treating label references starting with "."
+		  as 0 (thanks to mungre for this fix)
 		  TODO: OTHER CHANGES
 12/05/2018  1.09  Added ASSERT
                   Added CPU (as a constant)